Effects of exercise in adults with diabetes mellitus

 To understand how these changes occur, it is helpful to begin by briefly reviewing the short- and long-term effects of exercise in normal individuals.
 Subsequently, the benefits of exercise in patients with type 1 and 2 diabetes and a program for physical activity will be reviewed in this topic card.

 The glycemic benefits of combined diet and exercise interventions in patients with diabetes, exercise for the prevention of type 2 diabetes, and sample cases illustrating problems that can occur when exercise is performed in patients treated with an intensive insulin regimen are discussed separately.
-(See "Prevention of type 2 diabetes mellitus" and "Cases illustrating the effects of exercise in intensive insulin therapy for diabetes mellitus" and "Initial management of blood glucose in adults with type 2 diabetes mellitus", section on 'Intensive lifestyle modification'.)
+(See "Cases illustrating the effects of exercise in intensive insulin therapy for diabetes mellitus" and "Initial management of blood glucose in adults with type 2 diabetes mellitus", section on 'Intensive lifestyle modification' and "Prevention of type 2 diabetes mellitus".)

 EXERCISE AND MUSCLE METABOLISM